ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Test/MouseTouchAdaptor.rst

 Properties
 ----------

--  :ref:`enabled <sdk_ubuntu_test_mousetouchadaptor_enabled-prop>`
-   : bool
+-  :ref:`enabled <sdk_ubuntu_test_mousetouchadaptor_enabled>` : bool

 Detailed Description
 --------------------

 When enabled, mouse events will be translated into single finger touch events.
 Being a singleton, the feature must be enabled explicitly either on component completion or through a binding.

 .. code:: qml